bouncepaw/mycorrhiza/README.md

 * Responsive design
 * Works in text browsers
 * Wiki pages (called hyphae) are written in mycomarkup
 * Everything is stored as simple files, no database required.
-You can run a wiki on almost any directory and get something to work with.
+You can run a wiki on almost any directory and get something to work with
-* Page trees
+* Page trees; links to previous and next pages
 * Changes are saved to git
 * List of hyphae page
 * History page
 * Random page
-* Recent changes page
+* Recent changes page; RSS, Atom and JSON feeds available
 * Hyphae can be deleted (while still preserving history)
 * Hyphae can be renamed (recursive renaming of subhyphae is also supported)
-* Light on resources: I run a home wiki on this engine 24/7 at an [Orange π Lite](http://www.orangepi.org/orangepilite/).
+* Light on resources: I run a home wiki on this engine 24/7 at an [Orange π Lite](http://www.orangepi.org/orangepilite/)
 * Authorization with pre-set credentials

 ## Contributing